Arevy/e-commerce-backend/README.md

 - `docs/graphql-operations.md` — end-to-end operations catalogue with payloads
   and expected responses.
 - `docs/backend-backlog.md` — backlog of remaining production hardening tasks.

+## Docker

+In the root of the project you will find a multi-stage `Dockerfile` and a `backend` service in `docker-compose.yml`.
+The image sets `npm_config_oracle_skip_postinstall=1` to avoid Oracle driver failures when the instant client libraries are not available; make sure to publish the `ORACLE_*` variables and mount the required libraries before running in production.